Sandbox

 Basic usageDirect link to Basic usage

 Create a workspace with a sandbox and assign it to an agent.
-The agent can then execute shell commands as part of its tasks:
+The agent can then execute shell commands:

 const workspace = new Workspace({